timmycheng/netbox/docs/development/getting-started.md

 ## Populating Demo Data

 Once you have your development environment up and running, it might be helpful to populate some "dummy" data to make interacting with the UI and APIs more convenient.
 Check out the [netbox-demo-data](https://github.com/netbox-community/netbox-demo-data) repo on GitHub, which houses a collection of sample data that can be easily imported to any new NetBox deployment.
-(This sample data is used to populate the public demo instance at <https://demo.netbox.dev>.)
+This sample data is used to populate the [public demo instance](https://demo.netbox.dev).

 The demo data is provided in JSON format and loaded into an empty database using Django's `loaddata` management command.
 Consult the demo data repo's `README` file for complete instructions on populating the data.